SatoryKono/bioactivity_data_acquisition/docs/cli/02-cli-exit_codes.md

 - `if ! python -m bioetl.cli.main activity ...; then echo "Pipeline failed!"; exit 1; fi`
 - **Exit code `1`** indicates a problem with the pipeline's execution, configuration, or the data itself.
 The logs from the run are essential for diagnosing the root cause.
 - **Exit code `2`** indicates a problem with how the CI script is *invoking* the command.
 This is a script-level bug and should be fixed in the CI configuration.

+## 5. Unified CLI runner

+All CLI entry points delegate execution to `bioetl.cli.common.run` so that logging, exit-code mapping, and signal handling stay consistent.
+Utility apps under `bioetl.cli.tools.*` should invoke `bioetl.cli.tools.run_app(app)` instead of embedding custom `app()` wrappers.
+This ensures:

+- Structured logging is initialised exactly once per command.
+- Exceptions are translated according to the tables above, including deterministic handling for `KeyboardInterrupt`.
+- Future improvements to logging or tracing propagate automatically without modifying each CLI module.